ThomasCarstens/jekyll/_posts/2018-10-25-Build-your-image-dataset-faster.md

 caption="FastClass clean"
 %}{: .align-right .width-half}

 This will quickly launch a GUI with the first image.
 Use the arrow keys to navigate.
-To rate the file or choose a class by pressing the keys <1> to <9>.
-With <d> you can mark it for deletion and with <x> you terminate the script.
+To rate the file or choose a class by pressing the keys [1] to [9].
+With [d] you can mark it for deletion and with [x] you terminate the script.
 Afterwards you will find a copy of the files that were not marked for exclusion and a report file with your ratings.

 In future updates I want to improve the interface and possibly store the image information in a database to reduce clutter.
 I hope it is useful to you and in case of any issues please create an issue at [https://github.com/cwerner/fastclass/issues](https://github.com/cwerner/fastclass/issues) or sent me a pull request.